citusdata/citus_docs/develop/migration_mt_django.rst

 **1.1 Introducting the column to models belonging to an account**

-In order to scale out a multi-tenant model, it's essential that you can locate all records that belong to an account quickly.
+In order to scale out a multi-tenant model, it’s essential for queries to quickly locate all records that belong to an account.
+Consider an ORM call such as:
-The reason is that we want that an ORM call like

 .. code-block:: python

   Project.objects.filter(account_id=1).prefetch_related('tasks')

-Generating the following queries
+It generates these underlying SQL queries:

 .. code-block:: postgresql

   SELECT *
+  FROM myapp_project
-  FROM "myapp_project" WHERE "myapp_project"."account_id" = 1;
+  WHERE account_id = 1;

   SELECT *
+  FROM myapp_task
-  FROM "myapp_task" WHERE "myapp_task"."project_id" IN (1, 2, 3);
+  WHERE project_id IN (1, 2, 3);

-Can be changed to
+However the second query would go faster with an extra filter:

 .. code-block:: postgresql

+  -- the AND clause identifies the tenant
   SELECT *
-  FROM "myapp_project" WHERE "myapp_project"."account_id" = 1;

-  SELECT *
-  FROM "myapp_task
+  FROM myapp_task
-  WHERE ("myapp_task"."account_id" = 1 AND "myapp_task"."project_id" IN (1, 2, 3));
+  WHERE project_id IN (1, 2, 3)
+        AND account_id = 1;

 This way you can easily query the tasks belonging to one account.